-LOST AND FOUND: Lost and found articles should be reported to the Office of the Chief Student Affairs Officer or Student Services and may be claimed upon proper identification by the owner.
+LOST AND FOUND: Lost and found articles should be reported to the Office of the Dean of Students or Student Services and may be claimed upon proper identification by the owner.
 Articles not claimed within thirty (30) days or before the end of the school year will be discarded.